ales-k/grabo/README.md

 This current implementation is just a real basic skeleton of my main idea.

 ## How it works

+The whole project consists of two parts - Grabber and Queue.

 ### Grabber
 Grabber part is responsible for grabbing data from various sources (car ads websites).
 Only sauto.cz as data source is implemented, but by implementing **GrabberSourceInterface** there can be easily added more sources.